-This Agreement shall begin upon execution by both parties whichever is later, and shall end May 31, 2015, unless terminated earlier in accordance with the provisions of Paragraph (12) of this Agreement.
+This Agreement shall begin upon execution by both parties and shall end December 31, 2015, unless terminated earlier in accordance with the provisions of Paragraph (12) of this Agreement.

 (4) MODIFICATION OF CONTRACT

 Either party may request modification of the provisions of this Agreement.
 Changes which are agreed upon shall be valid only when in writing, signed by each of the parties, and attached to the original of this Agreement.